plating, anodizing, & finishing Q&As since 1989

 I have a number of old US GI M-16 magazines that I would like to refinish.
 The surface finish is quite worn but the magazines are in good shape otherwise.
 I understand that they were originally hard-coat anodized and then a nickel acetate sealing finish was applied.
 Is it possible to re-apply this nickel acetate sealing finish?

 Note: many of these magazines were sprayed with the organic-based "dry film lubricant" product at various times in their former lives.
-This material comes off very readily with lacquer thinner [linked by editor to product info at Amazon] or Acetone [linked by editor to product info at Amazon].
+This material comes off very readily with lacquer thinner [on eBay or Amazon affil links] or acetone [on eBay or Amazon affil link].
 The nickel acetate finish is then exposed and is somewhat more durable.
 Are there any suitable alternatives to the original process?

 - Laurel, Maryland